Relayer: Reissues

-In November 2014, Relayer was reissued as CD/DVD-Audio and CD/Blu-ray disc packs on the Panegyric label with new stereo and 5.1 surround sound mixes by Steven Wilson.
-The packs feature bonus tracks including an original master transfer and studio run-through versions of each track.
-The Blu-ray pack includes an instrumental mix of the album.
-This remaster does not include the sound effects heard in the middle section of "The Gates of Delirium" as they were not part of the original multi-track masters.
-Wilson hypothesised that they were added during the final mixdown of the album from a separate tape source.
+In November 2014, Relayer was reissued in expanded CD/DVD-Audio and CD/Blu-ray configurations on the Panegyric label, featuring new stereo and 5.1 surround sound mixes produced by Steven Wilson.
+These packages featured bonus tracks, including an original master tape transfer and studio run-throughs of each song, while the Blu-ray iteration included a dedicated instrumental mix of the album.
+This mix does not include the physical sound effects heard in the middle battle section of "The Gates of Delirium" because they were absent from the original multi-track session master tapes.
+Wilson hypothesised that the crashing effects had been added directly during the final stereo mixdown from a separate tape loop source.

 Tour

-Yes supported Relayer with their 1974–1975 tour of North America and the UK that lasted from 8 November 1974 to 23 August 1975, with the album played in its entirety.
-The tour culminated with a headline spot at the 1975 Reading Festival.
-Most dates featured the English band Gryphon as the opening act.
-Rehearsals lasted for several weeks at Shepperton Studios, Surrey with Offord on sound, stage lighting by their longtime associate Michael Tait, and the set designed by Roger Dean and his brother Martyn.
+Promotional group photograph of Yes published in December 1974 during the opening North American leg of the tour.

-The tour opened with a 31-date leg of the US, for which Moraz had about six weeks to familiarise himself with the setlist and made use of his 90-minute drive from his London flat to Squire's home to learn it.
-Ristori assisted by transcribing Yes songs onto paper, forming what Moraz described as "memory sheets", because of the amount and the complexity of some of his parts.
-He relied on the sheets for the first few shows on the tour, yet by the time the tour reached Madison Square Garden in New York City less than two weeks later, Moraz realised he had learned the set and stopped using them.
-The show was a highlight for him: "We had a standing ovation for several minutes.
-The noise was absolutely unbelievable."
-His rig included 14 keyboards on stage, double the number he had previously worked with.
-Future Yes singer and producer Trevor Horn, a fan of the band, attended their show on the UK leg and recalled the performance of "The Gates of Delirium": "It got to the end and Jon sang 'Soon' ...
-I felt like crying.
-It got me so much.
-I loved that song so much".
+Yes supported Relayer with their 1974–1975 tour of North America and the United Kingdom, which ran from 8 November 1974 to 23 August 1975 and featured the album played in its entirety.
+The tour culminated with a headlining performance at the 1975 Reading Festival, with the English progressive rock band Gryphon serving as the opening act for most dates.
+Rehearsals lasted for several weeks at Shepperton Studios in Surrey with Offord handling sound, stage lighting managed by long-time associate Michael Tait, and a stage set co-designed by Roger Dean and his brother Martyn.

-Yes originally planned to conduct a European tour in 2020 that continued their Album Series Tour and featured Relayer performed in its entirety, but it was cancelled due to the COVID-19 pandemic.
-The tour was rescheduled for 2022, but the band announced that they would instead dedicate the tour to the fiftieth anniversary of Close to the Edge.
-The Relayer tour was subsequently rescheduled a third time for 2023, but was once again postponed due to problems with insurance.
+The tour opened with a 31-date North American leg.
+Moraz had only six weeks to familiarise himself with the band's extensive live repertoire, utilising his 90-minute daily commute from London to Squire's home to study the material.
+Jean Ristori assisted by transcribing Yes compositions into handwritten "memory sheets" to help Moraz manage the technical complexity of his keyboard parts.
+While he relied on the sheets for the opening performances, Moraz had completely memorised the setlist by the time the tour reached Madison Square Garden in New York City less than two weeks later.
+Moraz recalled the Madison Square Garden show as a personal highlight, noting that the band received a standing ovation lasting several minutes.
+His live rig for the tour included 14 keyboards, doubling the setup he had used in Refugee.
+Future Yes lead vocalist and producer Trevor Horn attended a performance during the UK leg, later recalling that the concluding "Soon" section of "The Gates of Delirium" was moving enough to leave him close to tears.